- NAME: Julia Mancuso

 "With me, I feel like I’m lucky to ski, but I love it not just for the competition but for the thrills, the outdoors and the whole vibe.
 Everything I do is part of the adventure."

-Julia Mancuso was born on March 9, 1984, in Reno, Nevada, but spent most of her childhood in Kauai, Hawaii, and Squaw Valley, California.
+Olympic skier Julia Mancuso was born on March 9, 1984, in Reno, Nevada, but spent most of her childhood in Kauai, Hawaii, and Squaw Valley, California.
 When she was five years old, her father, Ciro, was arrested for running a $140 million marijuana-smuggling operation.
-Mancuso channeled her frustration over this into athletics; by the age of eight, she was skiing competitively in local races.
+Mancuso channeled her frustration over this into athletics; by the age of 8, she was skiing competitively in local races.

 In November 1999, when she was 15 years old, Mancuso made her World Cup debut.
 She was named to the U.S. Olympic ski team for the 2002 Winter Games in Salt Lake City, Utah.
 There, she finished 13th in her only event, the combined.